kurokobo/awx-on-k3s/rulebooks/README.md

   - As a source of the Ruleset, subscribing MQTT topic on the MQTT broker is defined.
 Actual connection information for MQTT can be defined by Rulebook Variables.
   - This Ruleset has a rule that if the received data contains `message` field with the body `Hello EDA`, trigger `Demo Job Template` in `Default` organization on AWX.

-### Configure EDA Controller
+### Configure EDA Server

 In order to the webhook to be ready to receive messages, the following tasks need to be done.

-- Issue new token for AWX and add it on EDA Controller
+- Issue new token for AWX and add it on EDA Server
-- Add Decision Environment on EDA Controller
+- Add Decision Environment on EDA Server
-- Add Project on EDA Controller
+- Add Project on EDA Server
 - Activate Rulebook
 - Deploy Ingress resource for the webhook

-#### Issue new token for AWX and add it on EDA Controller
+#### Issue new token for AWX and add it on EDA Server

-EDA Controller uses a token to access AWX.
-This token has to be issued by AWX and registered on EDA Controller.
+EDA Server uses a token to access AWX.
+This token has to be issued by AWX and registered on EDA Server.

 To issue new token by AWX, in the Web UI for AWX, open `User Details` page (accessible by user icon at the upper right corner), follow to the `Tokens` tab, and then click `Add` button.
 Specify `Write` as `Scope` and click `Save`, then keep the issued token in the safe place.